shwetasrikanth/BIOS-611-PROJECT/README.md

 # What to look at

 In order to be able to get the final report, use the following command.
+Ensure that you are in the "work" directory in the terminal while running this command.

 ```
 make report.html